 NIST recommends balancing risk against cost, feasibility, and applicability when deciding which practices to implement.
 Automation is a key feature to be considered with the desired goal of automating as many of the checks and processes promoting software security as possible.

-Integrity verification – When discussing vulnerabilities, the framework is referencing not just bugs caused by coding flaws, but also weaknesses such as incorrect trust assumptions.
-There is more of a focus on integrity verification when looking both at your code and at libraries/products acquired from external sources.
+Integrity verification – When discussing vulnerabilities, there is more of a focus on integrity verification when looking both at your code and at libraries/products acquired from external sources.

 Immutable attestations – The responsibility for implementing the practices may be distributed among different organizations, especially when considering the complexity of software supply chains.
 Visibility drops significantly the further upstream or downstream the chain you go.
 That’s why NIST recommends codifying the shared responsibility involving both the providers and the consumers of a platform/service in a contract or agreement.
 It should be clear which party is responsible for each practice and task and how each provider will attest to their conformance with the agreement.
 The ‘trust but verify’ axiom holds true here – immutable attestations that can easily be shared between software producers and software acquirers are key to increasing all stakeholders’ trust in the software supply chain.